haacked/haacked.com/_posts/archived/2004-08-24-becoming-a-blogging-category-hedonist.aspx.markdown

 ---
 layout: post
-title: "Becoming a Blogging &quot;Category Hedonist&quot;."
+title: Becoming a Blogging &quot;Category Hedonist&quot;.
 date: 2004-08-24 -0800
 comments: true
 disqus_identifier: 970
 categories: []
+redirect_from: "/archive/2004/08/23/becoming-a-blogging-category-hedonist.aspx/"
 ---

 When I started blogging, I was a category ascetic.
 I figured I should keep categories to a minimum across very strict dividing lines.
 I was going for a Zen approach.
 The thought process I had is that each